๐ŸงฟIntro to Literary Theory

 Eve Kosofsky Sedgwick's Concept of the Closet

-- The closet structures all modern sexuality, not just queer identity—it creates an epistemology where knowing and not knowing become forms of power
+In Epistemology of the Closet (1990), Sedgwick argues that the closet structures all modern sexuality, not just queer identity.
+It creates an epistemology (a system of knowing) where knowing and not knowing become forms of power.

-- Coming out is never complete; it must be repeated in each new context, making visibility an ongoing negotiation rather than a single event
+• Coming out is never complete.
+It must be repeated in each new context: a new job, a new friend group, a doctor's office.
+Visibility is an ongoing negotiation rather than a single event.

-- The homo/heterosexual binary organizes far more than just sexuality—Sedgwick shows how it shapes broader cultural categories like secrecy/disclosure and private/public
+• The homo/heterosexual binary organizes far more than just sexuality.
+Sedgwick shows how it maps onto and reinforces broader cultural oppositions like secrecy/disclosure, private/public, and knowledge/ignorance.

-Compare: Butler vs. Foucault—both see identity as constructed through repetition and discourse, but Butler emphasizes bodily performance while Foucault focuses on institutional power.
-If an FRQ asks about agency and resistance, Butler's subversive performances are your go-to; for questions about how categories are created and policed, lean on Foucault.
+Compare: Butler vs. Foucault: both see identity as constructed through repetition and discourse, but Butler emphasizes bodily performance while Foucault focuses on institutional power.
+If an essay asks about agency and resistance, Butler's subversive performances are your go-to.
+For questions about how categories are created and policed, lean on Foucault.

 Critical Reading Practices